Politics and religion both are born of documents and of blood. And both documents and blood form the primary sources of the following investigation.

 It would seem that awareness of a link between these phenomena is moving just beneath the conscious threshold of American culture, looking for a way to make itself better known and understood.
 It may be nothing more than a kind of repressed guilt over the treatment of the Native Americans, manifesting as an evil force that threatens our lives and sanity.
 Or it may be something else.

-But it isn’t just that Levenda makes these connections; but that he has the discernment to not immediately attempt a “literal” conspiracy that ties all this esoteric “coincidences” together.
+But it isn’t just that Levenda makes these connections; he also has the discernment to not immediately attempt a “literal” conspiracy that ties all this esoteric “coincidences” together.
 While he does acknowledge the reality of conspiracies in history, the thrust of Sinister Forces is to explore the metaphysical—literally sinister—synchronicities that seem to “cluster” around people and events.
 And from the sinister synchronicities, getting to an even deeper mystery…the origin/existence of Evil itself:

 Evil is matter, evil as a blind force.
 There is no contradiction necessary between the two, since the discoveries of quantum physics illustrate that the heart of all matter is force.